Feyerabend/cc/ch08/sec8.13/README.md

 ## Type Systems and Formal Reasoning

+This book and repository have developed from code upward toward increasing levels of abstraction.
+We began early with types, and it is interesting to see how strongly they influence computer science and many other fields.
+In some cases, they are fundamental.
+It's time for some reflection and recapitulation.

 ### Type Systems

 Type systems grew out of the same intellectual soil as [type theory](TYPETHEORY.md),